cliffeby/DuckpinV001/README.md

 3. Placing the IO processing of the video frame in a separate thread did not seem to help real-time processing.
 It appears that the piCamera buffering feature uses threading.
 Tools and knowledge on improving OpenCV throughput is ongoing.
 A 2015 blog by Adrian Rosebrock  offers a utility to easily separate the piCamera IO thread.
 4. Where video was saved in a buffer during processing for pin and ball recognition, the ball was present in three to five frames.
 That same code was unable to reliably capture a single frame with a ball in real time.
 This reinforces the conclusion that by the time the code finished other calculations in the loop, the frames which contained the ball were no longer present.

-Pseudocode and why
+### _Pseudocode and why_
+#### Setup
-Setup – My initial exploration of Python on an RPI showed the value of functions and the need for several initial settings.
+My initial exploration of Python on an RPI showed the value of functions and the need for several initial settings.
 Early efforts focused on:
 -	Camera settings
 o	Resolution, framerate and field of view relationships o	Rotation